oskarsu89/create-new-wordpress-project/README.md

-# Create New Wordpress Project Script
+# Create New Wordpress Project On Linux Script

 Shell script to create new Wordpress projects on Linux.